Meet Our Judges!

 Cesar Torrente 4* (USDF-S COL)

-A native of Colombia, Cesar Torrente is an international dressage judge and an FEI level dressage competitor.
-He is the first judge to be promoted through the new FEI 3 * program.
-Cesar has had the honor of standing on medal podium to receive the team gold medal two times in the South American Games and the Central American Games.
+A native of Columbia, Cesar Torrente is an international dressage judge and an FEI level dressage competitor.
+He is the first judge to be promoted through the 2013 FEI 3 * program.
+Cesar has had the honor of standing on a medal podium to receive the team gold medal two times in the South American Games and the Central American Games.
 He is a corporate lawyer by profession.

-Despite traveling the globe to judge worldwide, he maintains the precarious balance between his career and his passion for horses with apparent ease.
-He is known in the dressage world as a "Rider's Judge", because he knows what it is like to be in the judges box, as well as the dressage ring.
+He travels the globe to judge worldwide, balancing his career and his passion for horses with apparent ease.
+He is known in the dressage world as a “rider’s judge,” because he knows what it is like to be in the judge’s box, as well as the dressage ring.
 Cesar started riding at the age of 12 and rode his first grand prix before he turned 20.
 Since then he has ridden and trained horses up to Grand Prix level and has been the Colombian National Champion at all levels over several years.